AbbeneI/knucklebones/README.md

  - rolls the dice for you automatically
  - dice is rendered to the UI in the dice-tray element
  - toggles the column's HTML class that enables pointer-events (so user can click on column)
- -

- - you choose which column to place it in